Zebec Card

 • 1:1 crypto-to-fiat conversion with no markup for stablecoins

-• Instant virtual card issuance with minimal KYC requirements
+• Instant virtual card issuance via app or Telegram bot

 • Apple Pay and Google Pay integration for contactless payments